Fredi Bobic: Managerial career

 Bobic signed a contract as a managing director of Bulgarian club Chernomorets Burgas on 25 March 2009 and worked in the club with his former teammate Krasimir Balakov.

 On 27 July 2010, Bobic became new director of sport of VfB Stuttgart.
 On 20 January 2012, he extended his contract with VfB Stuttgart until June 2016.
 He took on the role as board representative for sport of the club on 10 April 2013.
 Bobic was sacked on 24 September 2014.

 On 1 June 2016, Bobic became sporting director of Eintracht Frankfurt.
 During his term the club won the DFB-Pokal after beating Bayern Munich in the final (3–1).

 On 14 April 2021, Hertha BSC announced its decision to hire Bobic as their new managing director for sport starting 1 July 2021.
 Bobic was sacked on 28 January 2023 after a 2–0 loss to 1.
 FC Union in the Berlin derby.

+In April 2025, Bobic was appointed head of operations at Polish top-flight club Legia Warsaw.